Ezequiel Tovar Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in MLB.
+- The Angels pitching staff ranks 10th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Angels' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.15).

-- Angels pitchers combine to give up 83 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Angels pitchers combine to surrender 84 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- Canning makes the start for the Angels, his 12th of the season.
-He is 5-2 with a 4.40 ERA and 55 strikeouts in 59 1/3 innings pitched.
+- Anderson (4-1) gets the starting nod for the Angels in his 14th start of the season.
+He's put together a 5.64 ERA in 68 2/3 innings pitched, with 51 strikeouts.

-- The righty's last appearance was on Saturday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while giving up three hits.
+- His most recent time out came on Sunday against the Kansas City Royals, when the left-hander went five innings, surrendering two earned runs while giving up six hits.

+- In 13 games this season, the 33-year-old has a 5.64 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .289 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.